MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/get-vmharddiskdrive.md

 ```

 ### -VMDriveController
-Specifies the drive controller from which the virtual hard disk drives are to be retreived.
+Specifies the drive controller from which the virtual hard disk drives are to be retrieved.

 ```yaml
 Type: VMDriveController[]